 §748.101.
 What plans must I submit for Licensing’s approval as part of the application process?

-As part of the application process, you must submit the following plans to us for approval:
+In addition to the relevant application forms required by §745.243 of this title (relating to What does a completed application permit include?), as part of the application process, you must submit the following plans to us for approval:

-(1) An operation plan that includes:
+(1) A business plan that includes:

-(A) The location and telephone numbers of all of your general residential operations; and
+(A) The location and telephone numbers of all your general residential operations; and

 (B) A list of persons or officers and their titles that comprise the governing body, if applicable;